Portage and Main: Weather

 Portage and Main is the brunt of popular jokes referring to it as the coldest and windiest intersection in Canada.
 The phrase Portage and Main has come to refer to the city of Winnipeg as a whole.
 The long-standing cold weather legend is unproven, because there are no official temperature measurements at any street corner in Canada to confirm the coldest intersection.
 Winnipeg's city centre is usually 3–4 °C warmer than the airport, owing to the urban heat island effect.

+Buildings

+Portage and Main is the site several significant buildings: